Ryan D. Nelson: Memberships

 Nelson has been a member of the Federalist Society since 1997.
 He has served as a council member and co-chair of the General Counsel Committee for the American Bar Association Administrative Law and Regulatory Practice since 2012.
 Nelson has been a member of the Idaho Chapter of the Federal Bar Association and the Eagle Rock Inns of Court since 2010.
 He was a member of the Republican National Lawyers Association from 2005 until 2018.

 Personal life

 Nelson was born and raised in Idaho Falls, Idaho.
 Nelson is married to Barbara Baer and they have seven children.

+In April 2026, Nelson was charged with misdemeanor battery and malicious injury to property in Idaho state court following a confrontation in a parking lot during which Nelson allegedly grabbed eyeglasses off a man's face and stomped on them during a dispute over a parking space.
+Two judicial misconduct complaints were filed in response, one by Mary Murguia, chief judge of the Ninth Circuit Court of Appeals, and another by Fix the Court, a court reform advocacy group.